 These earbuds are very portable.
 You can easily fit the two buds inside your pockets or put them in a bag.
 They are easy to carry around, even when placed in their charging case, although it is a bit bulkier than most truly wireless cases we've reviewed recently.

 Update : 04/23/2019 We've updated the text to show that you can purchase a spare case separately, as pointed out by a user.The JLab Audio JBuds Air come with a decent charging case.
 The case is slightly bulkier than other truly wireless headphones cases and the lid feels a bit plasticky.
 The case also has an integrated USB charging cable.
 This is nice since you can charge it easily without carrying around a cable, but it is very short and you can’t replace it if it breaks, which isn’t convenient.
 You’d have to buy another case, which isn't too expensive thankfully.
+If you'd prefer a case without an integrated cable or that can support wireless Qi charging, take a look at the Sabbat E12.

 The JLab Audio JBuds Air are well-built headphones.
 The buds are thick and dense enough to survive a few accidental drops without too much damage.
 However, the case feels a bit cheaper than the earbuds, which is unfortunate.
 The integrated charging cable is also not ideal as if it breaks, you’ll have to buy a new case.
 On the upside, these headphones are rated IP55 for dust and water resistance, which is good.